ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 I am a Ph.D. student in computer science at Georgia Institute of Technology since 2014.
-I have the pleasure of working with Hyesoon Kim and my lab-mates in Hparch group.
+I have the pleasure of working with Hyesoon Kim and my lab-mates in [HPArch](http://comparch.gatech.edu/hparch/) group.
 Our group's research is focused on computer architecture.
 Specifically, I have worked on 3D-stacked memories, processing in memory (PIM), and machine learning.
 Currently, I am working on enabling edge and IoT devices (i.e., resource-constrained devices) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.

 I received my bachelor's degree from the Sharif University of Technology in electrical engineering, and my master's degree from Georgia Tech in computer science.
 In high school, I fell in love with astrophysics and won a silver medal in the International Olympiad of Astrophysics and Astronomy in 2009 (3rd [IOAA](https://en.wikipedia.org/wiki/International_Olympiad_on_Astronomy_and_Astrophysics)).
 I started to study computer architecture because I wanted to understand how 0s and 1s eventually created computers.
 Fortunately, I am still derived from the same curiosity every day.